 Big market dips can trigger emotions of fear and concern—particularly if they occur suddenly and over a very short period of time.
 In fact, they are not uncommon.
 The US stock market has a proven track record of recovering from market dips over a long enough period of time.
 Just look at a multiyear chart as evidence.

 A multiyear chart of the S&P 500 reveals several declines amid the long-term uptrend

+One key to successfully navigating turbulent markets is understanding what kind of investor you are, having a plan, and sticking to it.
 If you become nervous about your investments at any time, take a breath and think about formulating a plan to weather market volatility.
 Once you are confident in your plan, here are a few things to keep in mind.

 Each major market move is unique, should be evaluated on its own merit, and should be viewed through the lens of your specific objectives and risk constraints.
-One significant factor that can shape how you approach market dips is your time horizon.
+A significant factor that can shape how you approach market dips is your time horizon.

 Short-term investing outlook on market dips

 Some investors have shorter investing horizons.
 To the short-term trader, pullbacks can present an opportunity of a different sort.
 Even some buy-and-hold investors who tactically trade with a fraction of their portfolio might try to capitalize on market swings.
 Of course, this approach comes with more risk, given that it integrally involves market timing—which can be difficult.

 If you plan on a short-term buy strategy when there is a market dip, you might also consider a variety of technical analysis tools, such as moving averages and other chart patterns, to help determine when the market is oversold or overbought on a short-term basis.